-Note: you have to enroll in order to be allowed into the Team by the system.
+Note: you have to enroll in order to be allowed into Microsoft Teams by the system.
 Please enroll here.

 Lectures will introduce topics regarding mobile applications, among them:

-There is no official book, there are official documentations: see your SDK of choice for the most updated information.
+These are the official documentations used in this class.
+Please see your SDK of choice for the most updated information:

-Students will be assigned a group project and will present their results.
+Students will choose a project (min 1, max 5 persons) and will present their results.
+If you need a suggestion for an app, each year we will propose an app you can develop.
 Be sure to have a real device with your app running, and record a live screencast, no simulators or emulators are allowed.
 You can use any multiplatform framework.

 DEADLINE.
 In order to be graded, you should send, at least 7 days before the end of each exam session, regardless of the date on GOMP.
 So, translated, the exam form will be open:

-You wil need to send through the form the following:
+You will need to send through the form the following: